2021 PBA Philippine Cup finals: Broadcast notes

-The Philippine Cup Finals was aired on TV5 with simulcasts on One Sports and PBA Rush (both in standard and high definition).
+The Philippine Cup finals were aired on TV5 with simulcasts on One Sports and PBA Rush (both in standard and high definition).
 TV5's radio arm, Radyo5 provided the radio play-by-play coverage.

 One Sports provided online livestreaming via the PusoPilipinas and Smart Sports Facebook pages using the TV5 and PBA Rush feeds respectively.

-The PBA Rush broadcast provided English-language coverage of the Finals.
+The PBA Rush broadcast provided English-language coverage of the finals.

 Due to COVID-19 restrictions, the TV and radio panel commentaries except for the courtside reporter were conducted offsite from the TV5 Media Center in Mandaluyong.